-Revision note: Our thanks to Dani Gugolz for identifying two released takes of 1202, "Lonely Monday," from Tommy Dean's first session for States on June 4, 1952.
+Revision note: We have added some information about two tracks from Tommy Dean's first session for Vee-Jay, which were reissued in 1964 on the Vee-Jay subsidiary Oldies 45.
+After a reminder from Galen Gart, we have noted that Melvin "Pee Wee" Matthews, not Nathaniel "Pee Wee" Jernigan, handled the vocal chores on Miracle 135, which we can also identify as the product of a session in Saint Louis in April 1949.
+After Tommy Dean signed with Miracle, he cut four mor sides for the company at United Broadcasting in Chicago, in July or August 1949.
+Our thanks to Dani Gugolz for identifying two released takes of 1202, "Lonely Monday," from Tommy Dean's first session for States on June 4, 1952.
 These had previously been the subject of more than a little confusion.
-We will be adding some information about Tommy Dean's gigs, including some in his post-Vee-Jay years, and about Freddie "Barrel House" Blott.
+We are adding more information about Tommy Dean's gigs, including some from his post-Vee-Jay years, and about Freddie "Barrel House" Blott.

 Thomas Dean was born in Franklin, Louisiana, on September 6, 1909.
 (Social Security records say September 6, 1910, and the 1930 census gives his year of birth as 1911, but 1909 is what Dean actually wrote on his application for a Social Security card.)
 The son of Berry Dean (born in 1875) and Armintie Ryan Dean (born 1880, known as "Ara" or "Arie"), he had two older sisters, Florence and Eveline.
 During his childhood, the Dean family moved to Beaumont, Texas, where they were recorded in the 1920 and 1930 census; in the 1930 enumeration, his occupation was already listed as "musician."
 Although he spent some time in Lake Charles, Louisiana, during his teens, Beaumont would remain Dean's home base until he moved to St. Louis, Missouri, in his late 20s.